SX-Aurora/Vftrace/README.md

 ## Usage

 Vftrace requires that your application has instrumendet function calls.
-These are enabled with a compiler flag, most commonly named `-finstrument-functions`, as supported by the GNU, Intel, and NEC compilers.
+These are enabled with a compiler flag, most commonly named `-finstrument-functions`, as supported by the GNU, Intel, Clang, and NEC compilers.
 To get access to the MPI functionality some MPI-implementations need extra flags to activate the internal profiling layer (e.g. NEC MPI needs -mpiprof).
 After compiling, you must link your application against `libvftrace`, either statically or dynamically.
 The application can then be run in the usual way.